alf-p-steinbach/Expressive-Cpp/README.md

 following ways (plus some!):

 * Catches and reports exceptions.
-  This guarantees an orderly stack unrolling with cleanup, which is not guaranteed by standard `main`.
+  This guarantees an orderly stack unwinding with cleanup, which is not guaranteed by standard `main`.
 Also it's nice to be able see the exception message rather than a cryptic crash box.
 And the default return values are not in conflict with the OS conventions.